aka, DELIRIO CALDO

 Then the movie ends with the cops bringing a barely alive Marzia down the stairs. (“She might be dying of asphyxiation!
 Quick, make her head flop around backwards while we awkwardly carry her down some stairs!”)
 She dies, movie’s over.
 Then we get some really weird stills from the rest of the film like a sado-masochistic version of a 70s tv show.

 Would I watch it again?
-Meh.
-Why not?
+I dunno?
 Would I recommend it to anyone?
 Not really.
-It’s a bit too rapey for me to recommend to anyone but the hardest of hearts.
+Too much attempted rape to get a recommendation for anyone.

 As for how much this really amounts to being a Nasty…my guess is that’s the violence to women that got it on the list.
 Honestly, it’s no more violent than a normal giallo of the time.
 (In fact, that’s what I would classify it as, if I was to give it a genre.)
 There’s some blood, yes, but it’s not THAT much.
 That being said, MOST of the violence is perpetrated against women.
-(No, it’s not all rape.
-In fact, I don’t think there’s an actual rape in the film.)
-But the women are beaten, stabbed, punched, strangled and generally abused throughout the film.
+The women are beaten, stabbed, punched, strangled and generally abused throughout the film.
 It…just…never…stops.
 It’s never glorified, but it’s pretty hard to watch.
-But, if you like beautiful women being debased, this movie is totally for you.
+So, if that’s a trigger, avoid at all costs.

 The big question is this: Will I look for more Polselli movies in the future?
 Sure.
 They might be fun to dissect.
 And it will help if Rita Calderoni is in them.
-She’s kinda effin’ hot.
+She’s one of the few reasons to watch this one.
 (She’s in three or four of his films, so it could happen.)

 LOW POINT: A young lady in phone booth calls a random man because she’s being chased by the killer.
 “Try to scare him, Miss!” is his suggestion.
 Erm.
 WHAT?!